AgnostiqHQ/covalent-awslambda-plugin/README.md

 print(result)
 ```

-During the exeuction of the workflow, one can navigate to the UI to see the status of the workflow.
+During the execution of the workflow, one can navigate to the UI to see the status of the workflow.
 Once completed, the above script should also output a value with the score of our model.

 ```sh
 0.8666666666666667
 ```
+In order for the above workflow to run successfully, one has to provision the required cloud resources as mentioned in the section [Required AWS Resources](#-required-aws-resources).

 ## 3. Configuration